 It’s really just a matter of making the brownies and chocolate pudding and layering with the cool whip and toffee bits in a trifle bowl.
 Trifle bowls are usually easy to find in most stores that sell kitchen goods.
-I like this trifle bowl from Anchor Hocking; it must be at least 15 years old.
+I like this trifle bowl from Anchor Hocking; but any large glass bowl will do just fine.

 You can buy heath bar toffee bits and pieces in a bag.
 When I first made this trifle, many years ago, I actually bought the health bar candy bars and put them in a plastic bag and pounded them with a hammer to get the bits and pieces.
 Now, you can buy them pre-chopped.
 Actually, you can use your favorite candy such as m&ms, peanut butter cups, etc. You can’t go wrong with your favorite candy.